vishnuSUDHEER94/Chatbot/README.md

 flaws in it.
 In order to overcome those problems, we are using some deep learning techniques with NLP to create an advance chatbot.

+IEEE_paper.pdf contains all the information about our Chatbot project Chatbotfinalll is our python file that contains all the code